eliashaeussler/cache-warmup/docs/api/crawler.md

 outline: [2,3]
 ---

-# Create a custom Crawler
+# Create a custom crawler

 Crawlers are the core component of the library.
 They are used to perform the actual requests for all configured URLs to warm